AlibabaCloudDocs/ecs/intl.en-US/API Reference/Regions/DescribeAvailableResource.md

 # DescribeAvailableResource

 You can call this operation to query resources in a zone.
-For example, you can query available resources in a zone before you create ECS instances \(RunInstances\) or before you modify instance specifications \(ModifyInstanceSpec\).
+For example, you can query available resources in a zone before you create ECS instances \(RunInstances\) or before you modify instance types \(ModifyInstanceSpec\).

 ## Description